 Congress and the White House passed the $2 trillion stimulus last March to reduce the blow from the mass business shutdowns due to the pandemic.
 The federal relief legislation had forgivable loans in the PPP program intended to keep small businesses going during the crisis.

-But in recent months, federal agents have unsealed federal charges against many people who illegally obtained PPP loans.
+But in recent months, federal agents have unsealed federal charges against many people who illegally obtained PPP loans and charging them with PPP loan fraud.
 The Criminal Division at the Justice Department said they had charged at least 50 people for applying for illegal PPP loans to steal money and buy luxury goods.

 The federal government stated that the rapid injection of trillions of PPP dollars into the economy created a high fraud risk when many companies and employees were operating under increased financial pressure that can lead to embezzlement and fraud.